AnKiTu03/Chatbot/readme.md

 ----------------------------
 To install the MultiPDF Chat App, please follow these steps:

-1. Clone the repository to your local machine.

-2. Install the required dependencies by running the following command:
+1. Install the required dependencies by running the following command:
    ```
    pip install -r requirements.txt
    ```

-3. Obtain an API key from OpenAI and add it to the `.env` file in the project directory.
+2. Obtain an API key from OpenAI and add it to the `.env` file in the project directory.
 ```commandline
 OPENAI_API_KEY=your_secrit_api_key
 ```